isomerpages/sportsg-safesport/latest/news/_posts/2025-07-07-post-Safe Sport Disciplinary Panel Calibration.md

 ---
 <p>On 5 July 2025, the <a href="https://www.safesport.sg/mccy-appoints-disciplinary-panel-members-for-second-term/" rel="noopener noreferrer nofollow" target="_blank">Safe Sport Disciplinary Panel</a>,
-which is chaired by Kuah Boon Theng SC, convened for a community of practice aimed improving the enhancing their skills in disciplinary hearings.&nbsp;</p>
+which is chaired by Kuah Boon Theng SC, convened for a community of practice aimed at enhancing their skills in disciplinary hearings.&nbsp;</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">